Dresano

-Dresano (Dresan /lmo/) is a comune (municipality) in the Metropolitan City of Milan in the Italian region Lombardy, located about 20 km southeast of Milan.
+Dresano (Dresan /lmo/) is a comune (municipality) in the Metropolitan City of Milan in the Italian region of Lombardy, located about 20 km southeast of Milan.

 Dresano borders the following municipalities: Mediglia, Tribiano, Mulazzano, Colturano, Vizzolo Predabissi and Casalmaiocco.

 Etymology

 The name Dresano is due to the presence, in these swampy areas, of three inlets, three "sinuses", from which the name evolved over the centuries: Tresseno, then Tressano and Tresano, and finally Dresano.
 The three inlets appear in the coat of arms too, surmounted by three poplar trees, the poplar being one of the most typical local trees.